 There are few players pretty low owned that we consider as strong differentials.
 Do not overlook them as the majority of other FPL managers.

-- Benrahma – solid output last season in limited minutes.
-Solid pre-season form.
+- Rodrigo – Solid pre-season form.
 Only 6.0m.
-Sitting in less than 3% of FPL teams.
+Sitting in less than 1% of FPL teams.

-- Pope, Lloris (both owned around 5%, historically strong performance every season)
+- Lloris – owned by around 5%, historically strong performance every season

 7. Bench fodders for your FPL team